itk-dev/moodle-docker/README.md

 ### Moodle customization

-Moodle customizations are defined in /local folder and mapped into moodle through docker volumes.
+Moodle customizations are defined in the `local` folder and mapped into moodle through docker volumes.

 ### Using moodle php scripts